Tesla’s share price increased by as much as 14% when an analyst of Credit Suisse marked it as neutral instead of an underperforming company.

-Den Levy, who works as a senior analyst at Credit Suisse, said that electric vehicles are needed for the hour, and this will provide an extra edge to Tesla and will boost their sales.
+Dan Levy, who works as a senior analyst at Credit Suisse, said that electric vehicles are needed for the hour, and this will provide an extra edge to Tesla, as it will boost their sales.
 The analyst marked his target price at $580 for the company.

 Every car company wants to weather the storm

-While right now in the coronavirus world, every automaker company is focusing on the near factor, meaning reduced liquidity and surging net debts, the question still stands that how the industry will face the situation in the long term.
+While we’re currently in the coronavirus world, every automaker company is focusing on reducing liquidity and surging net debts.
+However, the question still stands at how the industry will face the situation in the long term.

 Tesla is going to be the leader of future car making

 Levy argued that though Tesla will do good in the short term, in the long run, it won’t see much of the benefits.
-Although the transition will make Tesla some money that it so much needs right now, in the long run when things will be calm, and the virus will be contained, people will prefer to buy a vehicle that needs liquid to run.
+Although the transition will make Tesla some money that it so much needs right now, in the long run—when things will be calmer, and the virus will be contained—people will prefer to buy a vehicle that needs liquid to run.

-He said that no matter what happens, Tesla will be the leader of future car making in terms of electrification and software engineering as right now, it has the upper hand in terms of batteries.
-Tesla is the only motor manufacturing company that is standing firm and in a better position to weather the crisis.
+The senior analyst added that no matter what happens, though, Tesla will be the leader of future car making in terms of electrification and software engineering.
+Why?
+Because right now, it has the upper hand in terms of batteries.
+In the crisis-filled world we live in today, Tesla is the only motor manufacturing company that is standing firm and in a better position to weather the storm.